MOANA IMPACT STUDIO

 Between institutions and communities.

-Between aspiration and action.We established to support Australian society; universities, schools, public and private sector organisations, and non-profits, to better understand, engage with, and design culturally responsive research, outreach, and leadership.
+We established to support universities, schools, public and private sector organisations, and non-profits to better understand, engage with, and design culturally responsive research, outreach, and leadership initiatives for Pacific communities .
 Our approach is not only informed by lived experience and community knowledge, but also shaped by evidence, integrity, and deep relationships.

 We believe that meaningful change must be co-designed, relational, and grounded in culture.
-Moana Impact Studio exists to help make that possible.

 -

-Tofa Amanda Moors-Mailei, Founder & Principal Consultant
+Tofa Amanda Moors-Mailei, Founder & Principal Consultant.

 Amanda is a Founding Director of the Australian Pasifika Educators Network (APEN), a national network advocating for culturally sustaining policy and practice in education.
 She also serves as the Executive Lead, Pacific for Equity Practitioners in Higher Education Association (EPHEA), where she established the Te Moana Reference Group - a collective of Pacific equity practitioners and academics supporting EPHEA’s work through a Pacific lens.